Dog Sign Langauge: Top 10 Hand Signals for Dogs

 Teaching hand signals further solidifies the canine/human bond and takes your communication skills to a whole new level with your pet.

-Training is an important part of puppyhood, but dog training will continue their whole life.
-Teaching your old dog bed new tricks is a great way to enhance their daily routine and encourage mental stimulation that can relieve dog boredom and anxiety.
+Training is an important part of puppyhood, but dog training doesn't stop when they reach adulthood.
+Teaching your older dog new tricks or practicing lesser-used skills is a great way to enhance their daily routine and encourage mental stimulation.

-Canines appear to learn hand signals easier than verbal commands.
-Some dogs even respond better when you pair hand signals with auditory dog food commands.
+Canines appear to learn hand signals more easily than verbal commands.
+In fact, dogs tend to respond better when you pair hand signals with auditory commands.

 One study found that dogs learn how to effectively respond to voice commands with an impressive 82% accuracy, but they respond to dog sign language commands 99% of the time.